 The SIGSOFT Outstanding Doctoral Dissertation Award is presented annually to the author of an outstanding doctoral dissertation in the area of Software Engineering.
 The author of the winning dissertation will be invited to publish a dissertation summary in the SIGSOFT newsletter, Software Engineering Notes (SEN).
 The award includes a $1000 honorarium and a plaque for the author, which is presented at the International Conference on Software Engineering (ICSE), and funding support for the recipient to travel to ICSE to receive the award (including a registration to ICSE).
 A public citation for the award dissertation will be placed on the SIGSOFT web site.
 The award recipient also receives support for travel to ICSE up to $2500 within their home continent and up to $3000 outside their home continent, including airfare, hotel, and conference registration for ICSE.

-The award is for an outstanding dissertation (in software engineering) dated within one year preceding the nomination due date.
-A nominee must be a SIGSOFT member at the time of nomination.
+The award is for an outstanding dissertation (in software engineering) dated within the year preceding the nomination due date.
+For nominations for the January 15, 2022 deadline, dissertations dated December 15, 2020 to December 31, 2021 are eligible.

 To submit a nomination for the award, please use the awards nomination portal.
 Nominations are due no later than January 15 of each year.
 Among other details, the nominator needs to submit the following through the portal: